St Conan's Church, Egloshayle: History

 Built at a cost of £490 with designs by James Arthur Reeve of Norwich, the church was opened for worship on 23 July 1883.
-Gill and Cleave of Egloshayle were the stonemasons, Mr Williams of Egloshayle was the carpenter, and Mr Evans of the firm of Doney and Evans provided the granite work.
+The stonemasons responsible for its construction were Gill and Cleave of Egloshayle, while the carpentry work was undertaken by Mr Williams of Egloshayle.
+The granite work was provided by Mr Evans from the firm of Doney and Evans.

 It reportedly has an ancient font of Saxon origin.
 This font came from Lanteglos-by-Camelford; it is similar to one at Morwenstow but has much decoration of a Celtic character.
 Nikolaus Pevsner dated it as c.
 1100 or earlier.
 There is a fine pulpit, possibly of German workmanship.

 The church became a Grade II listed building on 4 November 1988.

 The saint to whom the church is dedicated may have been Conan who was associated with St Petroc; another possibility is that he is Conan who was Bishop of St Germans in the 930s.
 St Conan's feast is celebrated on 23 July.